- Search The Registry

 - Creating Support

 - My Account

 *The birth of Micanopy is celebrated on this date in c.
 1780.
 He was an ally of African slaves and the leading chief of the Seminole during the Second Seminole War.
-His name was derived from the Hitchiti terms Miko (chief), and naba (above) meaning "high chief" or the like.
+His name was derived from the Hitchiti terms Miko (chief) and naba (above), meaning "high chief" or the like.

 Following the American purchase of Florida from Spain in 1819 through the Adams–Onís Treaty and the subsequent appointment of Andrew Jackson as territorial governor in 1821, large numbers of white-American settlers began colonizing northern Florida during the next decade.
 Micanopy opposed further American settlement of the region.
-As conflicts arose more frequently between the Seminole and settlers, the Seminole were driven away from the Florida coast and into the extensive wetlands of the interior.
+As conflicts arose more frequently between the Seminole and settlers, the Seminole have driven away from the Florida coast and into the extensive wetlands of the interior.
 By the Treaty of Moultrie Creek in 1823, whites seized 24 million acres of Seminole land in northern Florida.
-The Seminole moved to the central and southern territory.
+The Seminoles moved to the central and southern territories.
 Slaveholders from Florida and neighboring states demanded that the Seminole capture and return African slaves who had taken refuge with them.
 American development of large cotton plantations in Florida resulted in planters buying more slaves as workers, and some continued to escape the harsh regime.

 They were initially put under Creek Nation authority, although the people had long been independent.
 Although Micanopy attempted to reestablish the Seminole as independent, he never regained his previous power.
 In 1845, he was one of the signatories of a treaty with the US, which gave the Seminole of western Florida semi-independence from the Creek Nation in Indian Territory.
 The treaty provided for full Seminole independence to be granted in 1855.
 Micanopy died at Fort Gibson on January 2, 1849.